-Zoom Video Communications

-Zoom is a video conferencing and collaboration tool intended for non-teaching use.
+Zoom Video Communications - Zoom is a video conferencing and collaboration tool intended for non-teaching use.
 The University has purchased a paid Education Specific Licence for immediate implementation as an Information Services-provided service.
-This sitewide service will provide secure access to all members of faculty, staff and students.
+This site-wide service will provide secure access to all members of faculty and staff and also cover the student population.
 Zoom is for internal use and collaboration externally, especially in cases where the external participants need or are set up accordingly.